MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/administering-a-multi-geo-environment.md

 ## Exchange Online mailboxes

 Users' Exchange Online mailboxes are moved automatically if their PDL is changed.
-When a new mailbox is created, it is provisioned to the user's PDL or to the central location if no value has been set for the user's PDL.
+When a new mailbox is created, it's provisioned to the user's PDL or to the central location if no value has been set for the user's PDL.

 ## Information Protection (IP) Data Loss Prevention (DLP) policy